-3.1.
 Entrepreneur Level

 It is known that Lebanon is considered a forming ground of entrepreneurs in the region.
 In fact, according to the Global Entrepreneurship Monitor, Lebanon boasts a high rate of early-stage entrepreneurial activity reaching ~15% of the working-age population.
-This may be attributed to the country's tradition of liberalism and private sector domination.
+This may be attributed country's the tradition of to liberalism and private sector domination.